Dai-Shihan Ben Froidevaux, 6th dan and All-Europe representative of Seiyo no Shorin-Ryu Karate Kobudo Kai |

 Nunchaku-jutsu, Seiyo Hombu in Mesa, Arizona |

 In the following video, Soke Hausel of Seiyo no Shorin-Ryu Karate Kobudo Kai, demonstrates one of many kata.
-It is important to learn to handle kobudo weapons, with force, speed and power, but don't try this without proper guidance, as you can easily end up with a serious injury if you strike yourself, or are struck by another person, or receive a strike from a ricochet of nunchaku.
-And hospitals today, are places to avoid, unless you appreciate violation of constitutional and human rights.
+It is important to learn to handle nunchaku, with force, speed and power, but never try this without proper instructor, as you can easily end up with a serious injury when striking yourself, or another person, or when you receive a strike from a ricochet of nunchaku.
+Remember, hospitals are places to avoid unless you don't mind violation of your constitutional and human rights.

 Hausel, W.D., in prep., Making of a Grandmaster: traditional Okinawan Karate & Koabudo in North America, in preparation.